Facebook ad metrics you need to track

 • Your company’s stage of development

-• Find out which performance metrics are leading and trailing.
+• Find out which performance metrics lead and trail.

 1. Cost per 1000